Geometry-to-Image Synthesis-Driven Generative Point Cloud Registration: ACKNOWLEDGMENTS

-This paper presents work whose goal is to advance research in point cloud registration.
-While potential societal implications may exist, we do not find any that necessitate explicit discussion here.

-\section{Acknowledgments}
+\section{ACKNOWLEDGMENTS}

-This research is supported by the RIE2025 Industry Alignment Fund – Industry Collaboration Projects (IAF-ICP) (Award I2301E0026), administered by A*STAR, as well as supported by Alibaba Group and NTU Singapore through Alibaba-NTU Global e-Sustainability CorpLab (ANGEL).
+This research is supported by MOE AcRF Tier 1 Grant of Singapore (RG12/22) and by the RIE2025 Industry Alignment Fund – Industry Collaboration Projects (IAF-ICP) (Award I2301E0026), administered by A*STAR, as well as supported by Alibaba Group and NTU Singapore through Alibaba-NTU Global e-Sustainability CorpLab (ANGEL).